Court Filing Services · All 50 States

 The discipline that protects your deadline

-Six things we do every time, on every assignment, that separate professional filing support from "we'll submit it and hope it's accepted."
+Four things we do on every assignment that separate professional filing support from "we'll submit it and hope it's accepted."

-PACER/CM/ECF, Tyler, Odyssey, eFlex, and proprietary state portals on the electronic side.
-Runner dispatch to the clerk's window when paper filing is required.
+PACER/CM/ECF, Tyler, Odyssey, eFlex, and proprietary state portals on the electronic side — and a runner dispatched to the clerk's window when paper filing is required.

-When a clerk rejects a filing for a technical issue, we coordinate the fix and refile — typically same business day.
-Included, not billed as a separate event.
+When a clerk rejects for a technical issue, we coordinate the fix and refile — typically the same business day.
+Included on every assignment, with your deadline protected throughout.

 Built for the way filings actually happen

-Solo practitioners and full-service firms filing complaints, motions, briefs, and discovery responses across multiple matters and multiple jurisdictions.
+Solo practitioners and full-service firms filing complaints, motions, briefs, and discovery responses across matters and jurisdictions.

-Attorneys whose case is venued in a state where they don't have an active e-file account or local courthouse access.
+Attorneys venued in a state where they lack an active e-file account or courthouse access.
 We file under your direction in the destination jurisdiction.

-Defense counsel and TPA networks managing high-volume filing needs across multiple jurisdictions with consistent format compliance and deadline tracking.
+Defense counsel and TPA networks managing high-volume filing across jurisdictions with consistent format compliance and deadline tracking.

-In-house counsel and compliance teams handling commercial litigation filings and routine corporate court submissions across multiple court systems.
+In-house counsel and compliance teams handling commercial litigation filings and routine court submissions across multiple systems.

 What types of documents can you file?